nabitbol/ft_transcendence/README.md

 > To get the api documentation go on `http://${hostname}:${port}/doc` Check the logger in the backend container for precise informations.

-> If your port is already in use do not panic, simply use Scan port: `lsof -i -P -n | grep ${port}` to check which process uses it and use `kill -9 process_id` to kill the process.
+> If your port is already in use do not panic, simply use scan port: `lsof -i -P -n | grep ${port}` to check which process uses it and use `kill -9 process_id` to kill the process.
 You can also change the port in the .env file.

 > Sometime your computer time could be unsynchronized and this can lead to some issues regarding the validity of the 2fa qr code.
 To fix this problem use `hwclock -s`.

 > You can use a database manager like DBeaver to connect to the database and check table creation or the content of your entities.

+> If you have no space left on device, its probably because of docker images.
+You can launch our script to make some space :
+> ```bash
+> bash clean.sh
+> ```

 ## Our approach